th3-z/kf2-webadmin-patches/README.md

 * Difficulty in Endless mode's rule list
 * Allows to see the level of players in "Server Info" and "Players"

-## Requirements

-* Git

 ## Usage

-Running `gen-patches.sh` will compare the first commit in this repo with the last and generate patches that apply the difference for the files in `ServerAdmin`.
+Running `gen-patches.sh` will generate patches that apply the difference for the files in `ServerAdmin`.
 The patches are output be output in a `patches` folder.

-The generated patches can be copied into KF2 Magicked Admin's `admin-patcher/patches` folder to apply them with the admin-patcher or applied manually with `git am`.
+The generated patches can be copied into KF2 Magicked Admin's `admin-patcher/patches` folder to apply them with the admin-patcher or applied manually with `patch`.

 ## License